 Master of Education (M.Ed.)

 The Master of Education degree (M.Ed.) program prepares teacher leaders to serve their schools and communities in Hawaii and throughout the Pacific Rim.
-The program is aligned to Teacher Leader Model Standards and will enable graduates to add the Teacher Leader field to their Hawaii licensure.
+The program is aligned to Teacher Leader Model Standards.
 It is a 30-semester-hour, cohort-based program that may be completed in four semesters and two summers.
 Courses are offered primarily through a distance-learning format.
 As teacher leaders, graduates will be prepared to bring a culturally-responsive, research-based approach to school improvement efforts.

 Student Learning Outcomes